pypa/pipenv/docs/specifiers.md

-.. _specifiers:

 # Specifiers

 ## Specifying Versions of a Package

-You can specify versions of a package using the `Semantic Versioning scheme <https://semver.org/>`_ (i.e. ``major.minor.micro``).
+You can specify versions of a package using the [Semantic Versioning scheme](https://semver.org/) (i.e. ``major.minor.micro``).

 For example, to install requests you can use: ::